gitvalue/Pooling/README.md

 #### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate Pooling into your project manually by copying [Pooling.swift](/src/Pooling.swift), `Poolable.swift`, `Pool.swift` and `PThreadMutex.swift` source files to your project.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate Pooling into your project manually by copying [Pooling.swift](/src/Pooling.swift), [Poolable.swift](/src/Poolable.swift), [Pool.swift](/src/Pool.swift) and [PThreadMutex.swift](/src/PThreadMutex.swift) source files to your project.

 ## Deployment